bic-L/MaxFormer/README.md

 #### Running the code

-Please check the bash file in each folder (cifar10-100, event).
+Please check the bash file in each folder (cifar10-100, event, imagenet).

-Currently, this work is partially open sourced.
-Code/checkpoints for ImageNet will be available in a few weeks once we finish cleaning up the code.
+It can be run directly through the provided `.sh` file.
+The README will be updated accordingly within this week.

 Code for visualization/energy consumption will be uploaded upon request.